#LetsTalkSecurity: What Could Possibly Go Wrong?

 Rik Ferguson: [00:04:50] A history of episodes of let's talk security, uh, that I just threw on the floor.
 Same, exactly the same.
 But then I was a solutions architect as well.
 That was actually 14 years ago.
 What I joined trend micro as, that was my, my job title back then.
 So, yeah.

 Tash Norris: [00:05:05] Yeah.
 I love it.
 And, um, yeah, and I, uh, became really interested in cloud security cloud architecture.
 In fact, to start off with, and I had a wonderful boss, called Yusov Flabins who actually works for AWS now.
 And he spent a huge amount of time kind of cultivating that interest.
 And he's a great full thinker who really embraced cloud and serverless, and where that was heading.
 And, and it was still very early on, especially for financial services, a bit scary.
-Um, especially for those companies that had invested so much of their equity in physical data centres around the world.
+Um, especially for those companies that had invested so much of their equity in physical data centers around the world.
 Um, and that he spent a lot of time kind of cultivating that passion and that, that interest in me and, and ultimately as, as great managers do, uh, released me to go to the security team.
 I'm still grateful for that.
 Yeah, then I started my career in the security side, a bit of security architecture and a bit of I guess what you would call them a security consultancy to internal teams.
 So working data directly with engineering teams, but this time, rather than as their architect, as their security person too.
 Um, I guess what had historically been in financial services is that person that says no, don't do those things.
 Um, that architect in me, I think approached it very much of let's get to yes.
 Let's find out how, um, let's find our path.
 And, uh, I think then at that point in my career, having had that benefit of someone like Yusov who really pushed me to invest in the cloud side meant that even though I was early in my career, I knew much more about cloud security and cloud architecture than any of my peers.
 And ultimately that's what helped me to advance, I think, much faster.
 And I had a number of different role types in financial services.
 Um, before eventually making that first hop, which is always so very scary, um, not just to another company, but to a different industry.
 So I went from financial services to e-commerce, and from very, very large financial services to this, this tiny commerce company, Photobox.
 Um, and gosh, that was a shock to the system.

 Rik Ferguson: [00:07:09] So why, why was that?
 What was so, I mean, probably there were, there are a million things, but what was the biggest shock?
 Was it culture shock.
 Was it technology shock?
 Was it opportunity shock?
 I dunno.
-How would you characterise that change?
+How would you characterize that change?

 Tash Norris: [00:07:22] I think it was a mix of everything.
 I think, um, I had worked in a company that was well established, both from a kind of processing and, uh, methodology kind of perspective all the way through to very definitive roles and responsibilities.
-And so, um, it took me a while to realise that to progress the way I wanted to my career.
+And so, um, it took me a while to realize that to progress the way I wanted to my career.
 And, um, I'm very competitive.
 I'm quite, quite driven and quite passionate.
-And it made me realise after a couple of conversations with some, some wonderful mentors that I needed to make that jump to a different industry, to really enhance my skillset and to be able to do more.
+And it made me realize after a couple of conversations with some, some wonderful mentors that I needed to make that jump to a different industry, to really enhance my skillset and to be able to do more.
 And that's where the shocks to the system came.
 Where your roles and responsibilities were no longer so narrow, you had the ability to be much wider.
 Um to, I guess, dip your, your toes into different types of activities.
 And, and again, for me, that's where I think I was able to shine a little bit more.
-Again, uh, by trialling different things and learning what works.
+Again, uh, by trialing different things and learning what works.

 Rik Ferguson: [00:08:21] You must have brought a lot of transferable skills though from the financial sector, because it's e-commerce.
 Because e-commerce is the heart of what you do at Moonpig.
 You must have brought a lot of regulatory knowledge and transferable skills, from financial services, right?